DataDog/datadog-api-client-go/api/v1/datadog/docs/SyntheticsBrowserTestConfig.md

 ### NewSyntheticsBrowserTestConfig

-`func NewSyntheticsBrowserTestConfig(assertions []SyntheticsAssertion, request SyntheticsTestRequest, ) *SyntheticsBrowserTestConfig`
+`func NewSyntheticsBrowserTestConfig(assertions []SyntheticsAssertion, request SyntheticsTestRequest) *SyntheticsBrowserTestConfig`

-NewSyntheticsBrowserTestConfig instantiates a new SyntheticsBrowserTestConfig object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewSyntheticsBrowserTestConfig instantiates a new SyntheticsBrowserTestConfig object.
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewSyntheticsBrowserTestConfigWithDefaults

 `func NewSyntheticsBrowserTestConfigWithDefaults() *SyntheticsBrowserTestConfig`

-NewSyntheticsBrowserTestConfigWithDefaults instantiates a new SyntheticsBrowserTestConfig object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewSyntheticsBrowserTestConfigWithDefaults instantiates a new SyntheticsBrowserTestConfig object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetAssertions